RHIT-CSSE/csse304/Homework/Typing/Readme.md

 application expression as a whole is the return type of the operator's procedure.

-There are 2 "built-in" procedures in this language.  iszero? which has a type of (num -> bool).
+There are 2 "built-in" procedures in this language.  zero? which has a type of (num -> bool).
 And a curried style minus which has a type (num -> (num -> num)).
 You'll want to create your initial type environment with these pre-set.